-Alert from the Massachusetts Municipal Association -
+This Alert this afternoon from the Massachusetts Municipal Association -

 PLEASE CALL YOUR LEGISLATORS TODAY AND ASK THEM TO PASS A LONG-TERM CHAPTER 90 BOND BILL BY NOV.
 20

 Cities And Towns Need A Multi-Year Ch.
 90 Bill Now; Without a Long-Term Bill in Place, Next Year’s Authorization Could be Delayed Again

 Even as the MMA and local officials across the state call on the Governor to release the full $300 million in Chapter 90 funds that the Legislature has authorized for fiscal year 2014, it is important to push for swift action to approve a multi-year bond bill to guarantee that Chapter 90 funds will flow on time for fiscal year 2015 and beyond.

 Local officials across the state applaud the Legislature’s action to authorize $300 million for Chapter 90 during the current fiscal year.
 We are extremely disappointed in the Administration’s unwise decision to withhold $100 million from cities and towns – the Legislature voted to fund Chapter 90 by a unanimous vote, and provided a broad tax and revenue package to significantly increase transportation investments, and communities are dismayed that the Administration is unilaterally deciding to deny Chapter 90 even one penny of the additional revenues, let alone the full amount embraced by local officials and every lawmaker in the state.

 The MMA and local officials will continue to call on the Governor to release the full amount of Chapter 90 funding that is due cities and towns.
 The good news is that the Legislature’s authorization will remain on the books, which means that this Administration, or any future Administration, can decide to release the $100 million at any point.